AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/time-ranges.md

 The `marked_range` of a Marker on a Track is in the Track's time frame (same as the Track's `source_range`, `trimmed_range()`, etc.)

-The duration of the `marked_range` may be 0 if the Marker is meant to be a moment in time, or some other duration if it spans a length of time.
+The `marked_range.duration.value` may be 0 if the Marker is meant to be a instantaneous moment in time, or some other duration if it spans a length of time.

 ## Transitions